tari-project/rust-libp2p/README.md

 This repository is the central place for Rust development of the [libp2p](https://libp2p.io) spec.

+## Tari fork
+- Add ristretto/Schnorr identity support
+- multiaddr moved into this repo to avoid dependency issues
+- update hickory_resolver (support for tokio resolver only)

 ## Getting started

 - **Main documentation** can be found on https://docs.rs/libp2p.